GNOME/nautilus-python/README.md

 This is an extension for Nautilus that allows further extending it with Python scripts with the help of Nautilus’s GObject API.

-For examples and documentation check the `examples/` subdirectory.
+Documentation, including an API reference, is available through the [Devhelp app](https://apps.gnome.org/app/org.gnome.Devhelp/), if you have `nautilus-python` package installed, or [on-line](https://gnome.pages.gitlab.gnome.org/nautilus-python/).
+For sample extensions, check the `examples/` subdirectory in the source distribution.
+Note that some distros move the documentation into a separate package.

 ## Requirements